Local regression: History

 Solving these equations for the polynomial coefficients yields the graduated value, $\hat Y_0 = a$.

 Henderson went further.
-In preceding years, many 'summation formula' methods of graduation had been developed, which derived graduation rules based on summation formulae (convolution of the series of obeservations with a chosen set of weights).
+In preceding years, many 'summation formula' methods of graduation had been developed, which derived graduation rules based on summation formulae (convolution of the series of observations with a chosen set of weights).
 Two such rules are the 15-point and 21-point rules of Spencer (1904).
 These graduation rules were carefully designed to have a quadratic-reproducing property: If the ungraduated values exactly follow a quadratic formula, then the graduated values equal the ungraduated values.
 This is an important property: a simple moving average, by contrast, cannot adequately model peaks and troughs in the data.
 Henderson's insight was to show that any such graduation rule can be represented as a local cubic (or quadratic) fit for an appropriate choice of weights.

 Further discussions of the historical work on graduation and local polynomial fitting can be found in Macaulay (1931), Cleveland and Loader (1995); and Murray and Bellhouse (2019).

 The Savitzky-Golay filter, introduced by Abraham Savitzky and Marcel J. E. Golay (1964) significantly expanded the method.
 Like the earlier graduation work, their focus was data with an equally-spaced predictor variable, where (excluding boundary effects) local regression can be represented as a convolution.
 Savitzky and Golay published extensive sets of convolution coefficients for different orders of polynomial and smoothing window widths.

 Local regression methods started to appear extensively in statistics literature in the 1970s; for example, Charles J. Stone (1977), Vladimir Katkovnik (1979) and William S. Cleveland (1979).
 Katkovnik (1985) is the earliest book devoted primarily to local regression methods.

 Theoretical work continued to appear throughout the 1990s.
 Important contributions include Jianqing Fan and Irène Gijbels (1992) studying efficiency properties, and David Ruppert and Matthew P. Wand (1994) developing an asymptotic distribution theory for multivariate local regression.

 An important extension of local regression is Local Likelihood Estimation, formulated by Robert Tibshirani and Trevor Hastie (1987).
 This replaces the local least-squares criterion with a likelihood-based criterion, thereby extending the local regression method to the Generalized linear model setting; for example binary data, count data or censored data.

 Practical implementations of local regression began appearing in statistical software in the 1980s.
 Cleveland (1981) introduces the LOWESS routines, intended for smoothing scatterplots.
 This implements local linear fitting with a single predictor variable, and also introduces robustness downweighting to make the procedure resistant to outliers.
 An entirely new implementation, LOESS, is described in Cleveland and Susan J. Devlin (1988).
 LOESS is a multivariate smoother, able to handle spatial data with two (or more) predictor variables, and uses (by default) local quadratic fitting.
 Both LOWESS and LOESS are implemented in the S and R programming languages.
 See also Cleveland's Local Fitting Software.

 While Local Regression, LOWESS and LOESS are sometimes used interchangeably, this usage should be considered incorrect.
 Local Regression is a general term for the fitting procedure; LOWESS and LOESS are two distinct implementations.